tukl-msd/DRAMPower/README.md

 ## 1. Installation

 Clone the repository, or download the zip file of the release you would like to use.
-The source code is available in src folder.
-PowerCalc.cc file gives the user interface, where the user can specify the memory to be employed and the command/transaction trace to be analyzed.
+The source code is available in src folder. src/cli/drampower.cc file gives the user interface, where the user can specify the memory to be employed and the command/transaction trace to be analyzed.
 To build, use:
 ```bash
 make -j4
 ```